 - Attendance to delegate drinks networking event

 Some of the other event sponsorship packages that you could consider are:

-- Having one sponsor for each activity or area; for example, a drinks party sponsor or the main stage sponsor.
+- Having one sponsor for each activity or area – for example, a main stage or virtual networking sponsor

 How to thank sponsors of an event